 Energy Farm LLC · Imperial Valley, California

-Clean energy infrastructure built with land,
+Clean energy infrastructure built with the land,

 not on top of it.